kendo-labs/knockout-kendo/web/Pager.md

 examples:

 liveOptions:
-    - name: enabled
+    - name: data
-      description: Determines if users can interact with the panel item
+      description: The data to bind against the pager
-    - name: expanded
+    - name: page
-      description: Indicates whether the panel bar item is expanded or closed
+      description: The currently selected page
     - name: widget
       description: If specified, will populate an observable with a reference to the actual widget